Andy Daly

 Andrew Daly (born April 15, 1971) is an American actor and comedian.
 He starred as Forrest MacNeil on the Comedy Central series Review, and had a supporting role in the HBO comedy series Eastbound & Down as Terrence Cutler.
 He has also made recurring appearances on television programs such as Silicon Valley, Veep, Modern Family, Black-ish, Trial & Error, the Netflix series The Who Was?
 Show, Reno 911!, and Comedy Bang!
-Bang!, as well as animated series such as Rick and Morty, Solar Opposites, Bob's Burgers, Adventure Time, and Harley Quinn.
+Bang!, as well as animated series such as Rick and Morty, Solar Opposites, Bob's Burgers, Adventure Time, The Great North, and Harley Quinn.

 Early life

 Daly was born in Mount Kisco, New York and grew up in New Jersey.
 He graduated in 1989 from Ridgewood High School in Ridgewood, New Jersey, and then attended Ithaca College, where he received a bachelor's degree in drama.

 Career

 After college, Daly moved to New York City, where he performed, along with Andy Secunda, in the sketch comedy duo The Two Andys, which appeared at the 1999 Aspen Comedy Festival.
 He was also a part of the Mainstage company at Chicago City Limits as an improvisational actor.

 When the Upright Citizens Brigade relocated to New York from Chicago in 1996, Daly was one of the first New Yorkers to study improvisation with the group and performed in many of the earliest shows produced by the UCB.
 He was a member of the long-form improvisation group The Swarm, which was assembled and directed by Amy Poehler.